zonemaster/zonemaster/docs/specifications/tests/Basic-TP/basic01.md

 5. If the lookup reaches a name server that authoritatively responds (AA flag set) and either with NXDOMAIN for the *Child Zone* or with NOERROR and no record in the answer section (NODATA):
-   1. The zone returning NXDOMAIN or NODATA is considered to be the parent zone.
+   1. The zone returning NXDOMAIN or NODATA is defined to be the parent zone.
 Emit *[PARENT_FOUND]*.
    2. Repeat the SOA query for the *Child Zone* to all name servers for the parent zone.